What Is Rhythm & Why Is It So Important

-As soon as you master each concept you can get practising and create some interesting rhythms for your tracks.
+As soon as you master each concept you can get practicing and create some interesting rhythms for your tracks.

 The core of rhythm is understanding that a musical note represents the duration of time that an instrument will be played.

 Consider the various symbols that are used to describe rhythm.
-A whole note (semibreve) is the longest playing duration and can be broken into halves (minim), quarters (crotchet), eighths (quaver) or sixteenths (semiquaver).
-Shortening the time that the note is occupied e.g. quarter note will occupy a quarter (forth) of the whole note.
+A whole note (semibreve) is the longest playing duration and can be broken into halves (minim), quarters (crotchet), eighths (quaver), or sixteenths (semiquaver).
+Shortening the time that the note is occupied e.g. quarter note will occupy a quarter (fourth) of the whole note.

-A time signature consists of two numbers which give information about how the rhythm should be counted.
+A time signature consists of two numbers that give information about how the rhythm should be counted.

 The rhythm is the pattern of long and short sounds as you move through the song, whereas